The #PhysEd Awards 2014

 After the voting polls are closed, a blog post will be created to announce the winners.
 Winners will be notified ahead of time and will be invited to create a video acceptance speech.
 Each winner will be featured on the official #PhysEd Awards page and will receive a graphic that they may display on their blog/website.

-That being said, let’s get the 2013 #PhysEd Awards show on the road!
+With all that being said, let’s get the 2014 #PhysEd Awards show on the road!

 1. Head over to the Nomination Form and enter your choices for this year’s #PhysEd Awards categories.

-2. On Twitter, Facebook, Vine, Instagram, Pinterest, Google+, or any other platform that supports hashtags, get the word out about the 2013 #PhysEd Awards by including #PEAwards13 in your posts.
+2. On Twitter, Facebook, Vine, Instagram, Pinterest, Google+, or any other platform that supports hashtags, get the word out about the 2014 #PhysEd Awards by including #PEAwards14 in your posts.

 3. If you can, email your coworkers a link to the official #PhysEd Awards page.
 This is a great time to be showing off all of the amazing professional sharing, networking, and collaboration that is taking place within the online #physed community.
 If were lucky, we might just get a few new people to join us.